 In Compressor, you can modify the duration of a transcoded file by adjusting controls in the General inspector.
 You can modify the frame rate of a transcoded file by adjusting controls in the Video inspector.

 Choose a new duration for a transcoded file

 In Compressor, do one of the following:

-In the batch area, click an output row to select a setting in a job.
+In the batch area, click an output row to select a preset in a job.
 With this method, the modifications you make will be used for outputting only that job.

-In the Settings pane, select a custom setting from the Custom group.
-(If the Settings pane is hidden, press Shift-Command-1.)
-With this method, the modifications you make will be saved to the custom setting for future use.
+In the Presets pane, select a custom preset from the Custom group.
+(If the Presets pane is hidden, press Shift-Command-1.)
+With this method, the modifications you make will be saved to the custom preset for future use.

 In the inspector pane, click General to open the General inspector.

 If the inspector pane is not visible, click the Inspector button in the upper-right corner of the Compressor window.